-Labelled “a grim and violent reflection on the cruelty of human nature” and “an emotional three-hour punch in the stomach”, by The Hollywood Observer, which included it in the top 20 best movies from this year’s festivals, ‘The Painted Bird‘ caused controversy and prompted mass walkouts in the movie theater when it premiered at the Venice film festival.
+Labelled “a grim and violent reflection on the cruelty of human nature” and “an emotional three-hour punch in the stomach”, by The Hollywood Observer, which included it in the top 20 best movies from this year’s festivals, ‘The Painted Bird‘ has caused controversy even before its submission to this year’s Oscars, and prompted mass walkouts in the movie theater when it premiered at the Venice film festival.

 It faced a similar fate at the Toronto International Film Festival (TIFF) earlier this month.
 “It is sometimes very difficult to watch atrocities onscreen, but it is very important to bear witness”, TIFF program director Dorota Lech said, urging the audience to stay until the end of this nearly 3 hour-long disturbing drama.

 It was released in the Czech Republic last week.

 Prague-born director Vaclav Marhoul’s previous feature films include ‘Tobruk‘ (2008), which received the Best Director and Best Screenplay Czech Lion awards, and ‘Smart Philip‘ (2003).

 Nominees for the coveted International Feature Film award will be announced in January, ahead of the official 92nd Academy Awards ceremony due to be held on February 9, in Los Angeles.